ThePhD/ThePhD.github.io/_posts/2018-10-22-Simple, Easy Papers.md

 ### [p1005 - `namespace std { namespace fs = filesystem; }`](https://wg21.link/p1005)

-The paper title says it all. `std::filesystem` is an enormous drag to type out. `std::fs` is much better and will have less people creating aliases or doing `using namespace std;`.
+The paper title says it all. `std::filesystem` is an enormous drag to type out. `std::fs` is much better and will have less people creating aliases or doing `using namespace std::filesystem;`.

 Unanimous consent. ...
 That was easy, wasn't it?